 Social Sharing Nuggets

 Data is the gift that keeps on giving in the social media landscape.
-Your market research consultant can work with you to create a list of hundreds of 140 character or less social media nuggets to share regarding survey findings.
+Your market research consultant can work with you to create a list of hundreds of 140 characters or fewer social media nuggets to share regarding survey findings.
 This spans from specific data points (NPS, customer satisfaction, etc.), to blinded customer comments (“I love product XYZ because…), to information teasers (“A recent study with 400 B2B professionals concluded 2 factors were most important when choosing an IT vendor, what are the 2?
 Read more here.)

-This guest blog post was written by George Kuhn, Owner and President of Drive Research, a market research company in Syracuse, NY which works with companies and agencies in a variety of industries to produce content strategies based on data.
+This guest blog post was written by George Kuhn, Owner and President of Drive Research, a market research company in Syracuse, NY, which works with companies and agencies in a variety of industries to produce content strategies based on data.

-Shameless Plug: nDash and Drive Research have teamed up to help brands generate premium content via original, first party research data.
+Shameless Plug: nDash and Drive Research have teamed up to help brands generate premium content via original, first-party research data.
 Learn more about this offering.